oldestlivingboy/favicon/README.md

 ### Favicon([{string} alt])

-A class for finding a website’s favicon URL, if any.
+A class for finding a website’s favicon URL if any.

 #### Parameter